circuitdao/docs/docs/technical-manual/collateral-vaults.md

 ### Transfer

-The ownership or custody arragements or a collateral vault can be changed using the transfer operation, which replaces the vault's inner puzzle hash.
+The ownership or custody arragements of a collateral vault can be changed using the transfer operation, which replaces the vault's inner puzzle hash.

+The operation can only be performed if the vault is sufficiently overcollateralised.

 #### State changes